 For some companies and businesses, creating their own explainer videos in-house may not be practical.
 There may be time constraints, a lack of talent, or just an unfamiliarity and therefore unwillingness to bother with the entire process.

-For these scenarios, you can always hire a production vendor.
+For these scenarios, you can always hire a production vendor (just have your brand guidelines ready to share).
 Some tried, tested and true ones include:

 - Common Craft – These guys made Dropbox’s famous and now classic explainer video

 - Sprinkle Lab – They work with big names like Cisco, Levi’s and T-Mobile